I'm So Excited

-"I'm So Excited" is a song by American vocal group the Pointer Sisters.
+"I'm So Excited" is a song by American girl group the Pointer Sisters.
 Jointly written and composed by the sisters in collaboration with Trevor Lawrence, it was originally released in September 1982, reaching number 30 on the US Billboard Hot 100.
 This was followed by a remixed re-release in July 1984, reaching number 9 on the Billboard Hot 100.
 Billboard named the song number 23 on their list of "100 Greatest Girl Group Songs Of All Time".

 Background

 The song was originally recorded for and appeared on the Sisters' 1982 album, So Excited!, and was subsequently released as a single.
 Upon its release, the single charted at No. 28 on the Billboard Dance Music/Club Play Singles chart, No. 30 on the Billboard Hot 100 and No. 46 on the Billboard R&B Singles chart.
 Billboard called it "sexy and fun".

-Two years later, on the group's RIAA certified multi-Platinum album Break Out, a slightly remixed and edited version of the song was included and re released as a single.
+Two years later, on the group's RIAA certified multi-Platinum album Break Out, a slightly remixed and edited version of the song was included and re-released as a single.
 This time, it peaked at No. 9 on the Billboard Hot 100 and No. 25 on the Billboard Adult Contemporary chart.

 In March 2001, the song was included in the RIAA and National Endowment for the Arts project Songs of the Century, a list intended to "promote a better understanding of America's musical and cultural heritage."
-The song was ranked #264 out of 365 songs.
+The song was ranked at number 264 out of 365 songs.

 Music video

-A music video was filmed for the 1984 re-release release of the single, directed by choreographer Kenny Ortega.
+A music video was filmed for the 1984 re-release of the single, directed by choreographer Kenny Ortega.
 In the clip, the sisters are seen getting ready for a formal party at a high society club.
-Anita Pointer is shown dressing and applying make up; Ruth Pointer, wearing only a nightgown, is shown rolling around on her bed and throwing her garments around; and June Pointer is wearing nothing at all and taking a bubble bath.
+Anita Pointer is shown dressing and applying make up; Ruth Pointer, wearing only a nightgown, is shown rolling around on her bed and throwing her garments around; and June Pointer is taking a bubble bath.
 Once the sisters arrive at the club, they are photographed, attracting the attention of the other party goers.
 By the video's end, they have the club on its feet jamming to the song.
-On the video also appears Dorian Harewood.
+In the video, Dorian Harewood also appears.